 The pebble beach is typical of the lake shores in this region of Argentinian Patagonia.
 As is the wind.

 So with windy conditions, glorious scenery and a vast, dark blue lake there’s only one thing for it!
 Kitesurfing.

 You can hire equipment in town and if you’re a complete novice, you can arrange lessons too.

-With a backdrop of snow capped mountains and volcanoes, try your luck and patience at fly fishing in the pristine rivers around San Martin de los Andes.
+With a backdrop of snow-capped mountains and volcanoes, try your luck and patience at fly fishing in the pristine rivers around the town.

 The season runs from October to April and a permit is essential to fish in the Neuquen province.
-You can arrange this in any sport shop in town.
+You can arrange this in any sports shop in town.

-For complete novices, speak to one of the many outfiters in town.
-Damonte Outfitters Fly Fishing & Fly Shop come highly recommended.
+For complete novices, speak to one of the many outfitters in town.
+Damonte Outfitters Fly Fishing & Fly Shop comes highly recommended.

 They’ll gear you up and even arrange lessons to teach you all the tips and tricks needed to reel in a big catch of trout or salmon.

 The Mapuche settlement of Quila Quina has an idyllic location on the southern shore of Lago Lácar.